priyanshu-maity/priyanshu-maity/README.md

 ---

 ### 🌟 About Me
-- 💼 Worked as a Web Scraping Developer at [BIDSINFORMATIC Pvt.
-Ltd.](#https://bidsinfoglobal.com)
+- 💼 Worked as a Web Scraping Developer at [BIDSINFOMATICS Pvt.
+Ltd](#https://bidsinfoglobal.com)
 - 💻 Specialize in **Python**, **Selenium**, **Scrapy**, and automation tools.
 - 📚 Constant learner exploring **Machine Learning**, **AI**, and advanced programming.
 - ✍️ Blogging about encryption, scraping, and solving real-world problems through code.